-Your faculty advisory committee chair and other members should aid you in developing your proposed Program of Study (POS).
+Your faculty advisory committee chair and other members should aid you in developing your proposed MS or PhD Program of Study (POS).
 This is an official list of classes you have taken and/or will take, and research you have conducted or will conduct.
-Consult this handbook for program requirements and suggested coursework.
-The Program of Study form is available on the Graduate School 'forms' web page.
+All students should become familiar with the Graduate School program of study requirements as outlined on the Graduate School website.